theo-armour/agenda/0-agenda.md

 * 2024-07-05 ~ Instead of insulting someone who disagrees with you, ask them why they have that perspective.
 * 2024-07-21 ~ "Don't tell me I'm burning the candle at both ends -- tell me where to get more wax!!" ~ Slashdot
+* 2024-07-26 ~ better  too early than too late: the story of my life

 ## Today